CPA UK & The Gambia:

 CPA UK and The Gambia have worked closely together since the 2016 election.
-This work, undertaken in close partnership with Westminster Foundation for Democracy, was formalised in the signing of a Memorandum of Understanding in 2017 detailing two years of future work.
+This work, undertaken in close partnership with Westminster Foundation for Democracy, was formalised in a Memorandum of Understanding that shaped the delivery of various activities, including trainings, study visits, and workshops, from 2018-2020.

 Review of the Standing Orders of the National Assembly, Banjul, 9 August – 8 September 2018